dotkernel/dot-response-header/README.md

 Dot\ResponseHeader\ConfigProvider::class,
 ```

-Note: Make sure to register the package under the `// DK packages` section.
+> Make sure to register the package under the `// DK packages` section.

 After registering the package, add it to the middleware stack in `config/pipeline.php` after `$app->pipe(RouteMiddleware::class);`